Kernel Memory

 License: MIT Discord

-Kernel Memory (KM) is a multi-modal AI Service specialized in the efficient indexing of documents and information through custom continuous data pipelines, with support for Retrieval Augmented Generation (RAG), synthetic memory, prompt engineering, and custom semantic memory processing.
+Kernel Memory (KM) is a multi-modal AI Service specialized in the efficient indexing of datasets through custom continuous data hybrid pipelines, with support for Retrieval Augmented Generation ( RAG), synthetic memory, prompt engineering, and custom semantic memory processing.

 image

-Utilizing advanced embeddings, LLMs and prompt engineering, the system enables Natural Language querying for obtaining answers from the information stored, complete with citations and links to the original sources.
+Utilizing advanced embeddings and LLMs, the system enables Natural Language querying for obtaining answers from the indexed data, complete with citations and links to the original sources.

 image